dotWee/MicroPinner/docs/Privacy Policy.md

 ## What information do we collect?

-Micro Pinner will reuest no permission while utilzing it's services.
+Micro Pinner will request no permission while utilzing it's services.
 No personal information is requested by the software during or after installation in order to utilize it.

 ## Third party links